 The variety of careers, of options to work in ceramics outside of academia, is rapidly expanding.
-This varies from selling your artwork directly (online or locally), working at a gallery, writing for publications, designing for industry, to whatever you can think of.
-I would also suggest reading the interview with Ayumi Horie in Chapter 9: under selling & pricing work, as well as the interview with Alleghany Meadows in Chapter 11.
+This varies from selling your artwork directly (online or locally), working at a gallery, writing for publications, and designing for industry, to whatever you can think of.
+I would also suggest reading the interview with Ayumi Horie in Chapter 9: underselling & pricing work, as well as the interview with Alleghany Meadows in Chapter 11.

-An excellent resource for Artist when making a living outside of academia is a book called ART / WORK – everything that you need to know (and do) as you pursue your Art career by Heather Darcy Bhandari & Jonathan Melber.
+An excellent resource for artists when making a living outside of academia is a book called ART / WORK – everything that you need to know (and do) as you pursue your Art career by Heather Darcy Bhandari & Jonathan Melber.
 This book is mostly about painting, but still has great information about the professional aspects of being an artist.

-cerf (craft emergency relief fund) has a wonderful Artist Career Resource page.
+CERF + (craft emergency relief fund) has a wonderful Artist Career Resource page.
 CERF+ is committed to keeping the craft field strong by keeping professional craft artists at work.
 Good business practices contribute to the likelihood of rebounding from setbacks, whether due to minor mishaps or major emergencies.CERF+ produces live conference presentations and articles on insurance and other topics that help artists strengthen their business practices.

 Selling Your Artwork